bhashitm2/Noise_Data_Analysis/README.md

 This project is open source and available under the MIT License.

-## 👨‍💻 Author

-**Your Name** - *Bhashit Maheshwari*

-This is an independent project developed for educational and analytical purposes.
-The dashboard provides insights into urban noise pollution patterns across Indian cities.

 ## 🙏 Acknowledgments

 - Data visualization powered by Plotly and Streamlit